Organizers: B4Ukraine & Human Rights Now

 Nataliia Popovych.
 Member of the Steering Committee for the B4Ukraine Coalition, civic activist, international communications expert and entrepreneur.
 She is the founder of One Philosophy and Resilient Ukraine ( www.weareukraine.info).
 She also serves on the board of the Ukrainian Institute, under the auspices of the Ministry of Foreign Affairs of Ukraine, and she co-founded the Ukraine House, a cultural and diplomatic organization in Denmark.
 She is also co-chair of the Ukraine Communications Support Network.

 Andrii Onopriienko.
 Member of the B4Ukraine Steering Committee and Deputy Director of Development at the Kyiv School of Economics.
-He is also project manager for the Leave Russia Project, which tracks and publishes information on companies’ decisions regarding continued operations on the Russian market.
+He is also the project manager for the Leave Russia Project, which tracks and publishes information on companies’ decisions regarding continued operations on the Russian market.

 Richard M. Stazinski.
 Member of the B4Ukraine Steering Committee and Executive of the Heartland Initiative, for which he is Director and Co-Founder.
 He has experience in research, nonprofit leadership, and government advocacy roles at Telos Group, Save Darfur Coalition, Citizens for Global Solutions, Stanley Foundation, the Max Planck Institute for Economics, and the Human Resource Investment Council for the State of Indiana.